-This is why most people fail to build a successful blog because they don’t have the determination and motivation to blog and write something new on a regular basis.
+This is why most people fail to build a successful blog because they don’t have the determination and motivation to publish and write something new on a regular basis.

-And this is what makes habits automation important.
+And this is what makes habit automation important.
 Imagine writing articles and publishing new content have become parts of your habits and you do it every day with or without motivation.

 No matter whether it rains or snow outside, you will just write content and publish to your blog.
 Guess what will happen after a couple of months or years down the road?